nlicalzi/launch_school/ls180_database_foundations/lesson_3.md

   * By using a `DROP INDEX` statement.
   * We can use the `/di` `psql` console command to list all indexes for the current database.

+* What is the `EXPLAIN` command in `psql` used to accomplish?

+  * `EXPLAIN` gives a step by step analysis of how the query will be run internally by Postgres.
+  * The values that `EXPLAIN` outputs are estimates, based on the planner's knowledge of the schema and assumptions based on Postgres system statistics.

+* What should we look for when using `EXPLAIN` statements to analyze/compare query execution times?

+  * One of the key pieces of information to look out for in order to compare queries is the estimated 'total cost' value of the top-most node in an `EXPLAIN` statement.

+* If the values that `EXPLAIN` outputs are just estimates of how long a given statement will take to run, how can we actually output the real runties to compare them?

+  * By adding the `ANALYZE` option to an `EXPLAIN` command:

+    * ```sql
+      EXPLAIN ANALYZE SELECT books.title FROM books
+      JOIN authors ON books.author_id = authors.id
+      WHERE authors.name = 'William Gibson';
+      ```

+*

 #### Vocab

 * **Index**